A completely open framework for provisioning, managing and monitoring Apache Hadoop clusters

-Apache Ambari is a completely open operational framework for provisioning, managing and monitoring Apache Hadoop clusters.
-Ambari includes an intuitive collection of operator tools and a set of APIs that mask the complexity of Hadoop, simplifying the operation of clusters.
-With hundreds of years of combined experience, Hortonworks, along with members of the Hadoop community have answered the call to deliver the key services required for enterprise Hadoop.
+Ambari offers an intuitive collection of tools and APIs that mask the complexity of Hadoop, simplifying the operation of clusters.
+Hortonworks, along with members of the Hadoop community have answered the call to deliver the key services required for enterprise Hadoop.

 What Ambari Does